Juviro/mythic-commander/Roadmap.md

 - show % owned of all cards (unique cards / distinct cards)
 - prevent user from adding amount / amount foil if card is not available in foil / non-foil
 - prefer owned versions when adding to deck or wants
-- suggest similar cards when having invalid cardname in multiinput
 - dark mode
 - allow text export of selected cards
 - rework advanced search:
   - show all current search options for advanced search
-- use first card / 4-split card as wants list image

 ## BACKLOG BUGFIXES: